deployEMDS/technical-documentation/tests/data_product_publication/publication/publication_on_emds_catalogue/test_2_2_3_3/result_protoemds_final_stack.md

 #### Assessment

-The deployed connector includes an authenticated GUI for managing the complete set of resources needed to publish a data-product offering.
-The UI exposes:
+The connector UI has separate screens for assets, policies, contract definitions, and catalogues.
+The available controls include:

 - an asset list, search box, and asset-creation form;
 - core metadata, MobilityDCAT-AP, ODPS pricing, sample, and data-address tabs;